Try Doing Something New Every Day For 30 Days Challenge

 - Celebrate attempts: Remember, trying is succeeding.
 Results are secondary.

-Q: What if I can’t think of something different every day?
+Q: What if I can’t think of something different every day for 30 days?

 A: Refer back to the list of 50 ideas.
 Or do something familiar differently.